followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/20 dxTreeMap/1 Configuration/dataSource.md

 After providing data, bind it to the widget using the [valueField](/Documentation/ApiReference/Data_Visualization_Widgets/dxTreeMap/Configuration/#valueField), [labelField](/Documentation/ApiReference/Data_Visualization_Widgets/dxTreeMap/Configuration/#labelField) and [childrenField](/Documentation/ApiReference/Data_Visualization_Widgets/dxTreeMap/Configuration/#childrenField) options.

-In certain cases, you may have a flat data source that implies a hierarchical structure.
+In certain cases, you may have a plain data source that implies a hierarchical structure.
 For example, the following code declares such a data source.
 Nevertheless, it will be visualized in the same manner as the data source from the code snippet above.

     <!--JavaScript-->var treeMapOptions = {
         // ...